 The narrator knows that no change in scenery will alter the fundamental problems of injustice, which rest in the mind.

 The narrator asks himself why he bothers to write down his story.
 He answers himself by saying that the process of writing is therapeutic, that it allows him to remember and helps draw him back up into the world.
 He remarks that despite everything that has happened, he is still able to love, and that love may even be necessary.

 Ellison suggests that the narrator’s decision to write or tell his story is itself a political action, a way to clear the air and reorganize stale thoughts about the nature of race and other issues.

 The narrator compares himself to his grandfather, saying that he must accept his own humanity just as his grandfather did.
 Finally, the narrator says that he is ready to end his hibernation, and that he will soon come up to the surface for breath.
-He says that a plan of living must never loose sight of the chaos against which it is conceived.
+He says that a plan of living must never lose sight of the chaos against which it is conceived.
 Finally, he says again that he is invisible, and that as a disembodied voice there was nothing he could do but “rave.”
-He speaks a final line: “Who knows but that, on the lower frequencies, I speak to you?”
+He speaks a final line: “Who knows but that, on the lower frequencies, I speak for you?”

 The narrator notes that part of his own long search for an identity was hampered by his refusal to recognize himself or “accept his humanity.”
 The narrator indicates that perhaps the time to take action has come.
 His final words indicate that he hopes that his words may resonate with readers on a deep, fundamental level, far below their intellects—which can be so easily manipulated—and that his story reveals truths about what may be termed their hearts or souls, their true individual selves.